Sections

 Section schema

 Each Section should provide a schema if it requires dynamic values as props.
 A Section schema is the description of the props and blocks of that Section.
 They denote what type of dynamic data is required in the Section.
-In the page designer, this schema is used to allow users to choose their own values.
+In the page designer, this schema is used to allow the theme users to choose their own values.

 Both props and blocks are defined using a class named Prop.
 It has various aptly named properties that are used to define the types.